Base32 Encode File

 What is Base32 Encode File? expand_more

 Base32 Encode File is a free online tool that converts any file into a Base32-encoded string.
-Unlike Base64, Base32 output uses only uppercase letters and digits 2-7, making it case-insensitive and safe for use in file systems, URLs, and DNS records.
+Unlike Base64, Base32 output uses only uppercase letters and digits 2-7, making it case-insensitive and safe for use in file systems, DNS records, and OTP authenticators.

 What file types are supported? expand_more

-All file types are supported including images, documents, text files, audio, video, and any binary format.
-The tool reads the raw bytes of the file and encodes them directly to Base32.
+All file types are supported including images, documents, text files, audio, video, certificates, and any binary format.
+The tool reads the raw bytes of the file via the FileReader API and encodes them directly without any text-encoding conversion step.

 Is my file secure? expand_more

 Yes.
-All file processing happens entirely in your browser using the FileReader API.
-Your files are never uploaded to any server, ensuring complete privacy and security.
+All file processing happens entirely in your browser.
+Your files are never uploaded to any server, sent over the network, or logged in any way, so sensitive files such as private keys and personal documents remain on your machine.

-How does Base32 file encoding differ from Base64? expand_more
+How does Base32 file encoding differ from Base64 file encoding? expand_more